chrvtran/Snaqies/README.md

 ## Running the Expo App
 First, make sure to install `Expo Go` on your mobile device.
 Making changes in your IDE will make live updates to the project view in the app.
 1. With the repo open, run `cd expo_app` in your terminal
-2. Run `npm expo start` in your terminal
+2. Run `npx expo start` in your terminal
 3. Open your mobile camera and scan the QR that pops up in terminal.
     - See hotkeys in the terminal for more options like web preview
 4. Shake your phone or press the screen with three-fingers to bring up an additional overlay